Full registration with the British Register of Ships in Jersey

 The provisional certificate may be renewed upon request and payment of the prescribed fee.

-Registration can be completed within two weeks and sometimes earlier if all of the documentation and tonnage survey is in order.
+Registration can be completed within two weeks, sometimes earlier if all of the documentation and tonnage survey is in order.

 Choosing your vessel’s name